 There are three basic ingredients that are used for non-toxic household cleaning:

 Baking Soda: Absorbs and eliminates odor.
 A non-abrasive cleanser to clean countertops, sinks, and tubs.

 White Vinegar: Contains natural antifungal and antibacterial properties that cut grease and dissolve mineral deposits.
-A cleanser for coffee maker, floors, and your refrigerator.
+A cleanser for a coffee makers, floors, and your refrigerator.

-Castile Soap: Lifts dirt, cuts grease, and eliminates tough stains.
+Castile Soap: Lifts dirt, fights tough grease, and eliminates stains.